rondlite/reaction-docs/website/versioned_docs/version-v1.9.0/extending-product-schema-location-map.md

 Notice that we put our reactive data sources within the composer function and wait for them to be ready (populated by the Meteor framework).
 Here we have two reactive data sources: the dependency on translation resources and `Meteor.settings`.

-Additionally we're going to register our container (read: data-aware component wrapper) as the ready-to-use Reaction Commerce component called `AvailabilityMap`.
+Additionally we're going to register our container (read: data-aware component wrapper) as the ready-to-use Demand Cluster component called `AvailabilityMap`.
 This is the identifier that connects to the earlier seen `child.component` in function `changeProductDetailPageLayout`.

 Having all pieces together, we can give our location-aware PDP a try: